Glossary for Museums, Art and History Words

 Biography is a written account of an individual’s life, written by another person.

 Bronze Age is a period characterized by the use of bronze, proto-writing, and early features of urban civilization.
-The Bronze Age is the second key period of the three-age Stone-Bronze-Iron system for classifying and studying ancient societies.
+The Bronze Age is the crucial second period of the three-age Stone-Bronze-Iron system for classifying and studying ancient societies.

-Byzantium was an ancient Greek colony on the site that later became Constantinople and the centre of the Byzantine Empire and today the city is called Istanbul.
+Byzantium was an ancient Greek colony on the site that later became Constantinople and the center of the Byzantine Empire, and today, the city is called Istanbul.

 Caesar is a term used by leaders to signify their status.
 When the Roman leader Gaius Julius Caesar was assassinated in 44 BC, his nephew and successor Augustus adopted the family name, Caesar.
-The leaders that followed Augustus Caesar, Tiberius and Caligula inherited and adopted the name Caesar as well.
-Later Roman emperors acquired the name upon their succession.
-‘Caesar’ did not originally mean ’emperor’, although it later became a synonym for autocrat or powerful leader.
+The leaders that followed Augustus Caesar, Tiberius, and Caligula inherited and took the name Caesar as well.
+Later, Roman emperors acquired the name upon their succession.
+‘Caesar’ did not initially mean ’emperor,’ although it later became a synonym for autocrat or powerful leader.

 Canvas is the cotton or linen woven cloth used as a surface for painting.